CS

 Who Should Buy Which?

-Buy the Skoda Superb if: You need more boot space, need stronger towing, or prefer Skoda's approach to design and ownership experience.
+Buy the Skoda Superb if: You need more boot space, value a longer warranty, need stronger towing, or prefer Skoda's approach to design and ownership experience.

 Buy the Toyota Camry if: You want the lower entry price, prioritise performance, want lower running costs, or prefer Toyota's approach to design and ownership experience.